 735. Personnel Practicum.
 Credit to be arranged.
-Each semester and summer.
+Each semester and sum-

 Directed experience in the application of psychological principles and procedures to personnel work in business and industry or in colleges and universities.
 Prerequisite: Psych.
-715, 720, and nine additional semester hours credit in applied psychology or related personnel courses; senior standing.
-745. Principles and Technics of Counseling.
-3 semester hours.
-First semester and summer.
+715, 745, and nine additional semester hours credit in applied psychology or related personnel courses; senior standing.